 The Jack Russell Terrier's personality

-Jack Russell Terriers are known for their vivacity and energy despite their small frame, as well as their hunting instincts.
-It is highly advised not to allow them to run off the lead because they may run off in order to follow a scent.
+Jack Russell Terriers are known for their vivacity and energy despite their small frame.
+They are also known for their hunting instincts.
+It is highly advised not to allow them to run off the lead as they may run off in order to follow a scent.

-The Jack Russell Terrier is a happy and funny dog that gets along well with children.
-However, if you don't provide boundaries for your dog early on, they will quickly prove to be a challenge to manage and control.
+Jack Russells are happy and fun dogs that get along well with children.
+However, if you don't provide boundaries for your dog early on, they can quickly prove to be a challenge to manage and control.

 Physical exercise is essential